Helly groups: Properties of Helly groups

-\begin{corollary} The Helly complex $X(G)$ is a model for the classifying space $\underline{E}\Gamma$ for proper actions of $\Gamma$.
+\begin{corollary} Let $\Gamma$ be a group acting properly on a locally finite Helly graph $G$.
+Then, the Helly complex $X(G)$ is a model for the classifying space $\underline{E}\Gamma$ for proper actions of $\Gamma$.
 If the action is cocompact then the model is finite dimensional and cocompact. \end{corollary}

-In view of Theorem~\ref{t:helly=inj} and \cite[Theorem 1.4]{Lang2013} there exists also another model for $\underline{E}\Gamma$, defined as follows. \begin{theorem} The injective hull $E(G)$ of $V(G)$ is a model for the classifying space $\underline{E}\Gamma$ for proper actions of $\Gamma$.
+In view of Theorem~\ref{t:helly=inj} and \cite[Theorem 1.4]{Lang2013} there exists also another model for $\underline{E}\Gamma$, defined as follows. \begin{theorem} Let $\Gamma$ be a group acting properly on a locally finite Helly graph $G$.
+The injective hull $E(G)$ of $G$ is a model for the classifying space $\underline{E}\Gamma$ for proper actions of $\Gamma$.
 If the action is cocompact then the model is finite dimensional and cocompact. \end{theorem} \begin{remark} Observe that $X(G)$ can be non-homeomorphic to $E(G)$.
 For example, if $G$ is an $(n+1)$-clique then obviously the clique complex $X(G)$ is an $n$-simplex, whereas the injective hull $E(G)$ is a cone over $n+1$ points, that is, a tree. \end{remark}